""We live in a society where the emotional

 that is Truly giving.

-And you can set boundaries with them that are
+And you can set boundaries with them that

-Loving for you.
+are Loving for you.
 There are not just two choices - the black and white

 extremes of the disease - there are choices in between 1 and 10.
+You

-so that you are not subjected to the dysfunction for too long.
+you are not subjected to the dysfunction for too long.

-One of my phone counseling clients yesterday shared
+One of my phone counseling clients yesterday

-In this way, she was taking care of herself and her family by not putting
+started drinking.
+In this way, she was taking care of herself and her

-up with too much of the dysfunctional behavior of her family of origin.
+family by not putting up with too much of the dysfunctional behavior of her

 Love is a choice.
-When we "have to" we are
+When we "have to"

-not making a choice, and not being Truly Loving.
+we are not making a choice, and not being Truly Loving.
 The most Loving

 thing we can do for ourselves in this emotionally charged time of the year

-is to see reality clearly and own our choices in deciding the best way
+is to see reality clearly and own our choices in deciding the best way to

-out of belief in "have to."
-We need to become aware that it is okay
+in "have to."
+We need to become aware that it is okay to own our choices

-to own our choices before we can make a choice.
-If this article is
+before we can make a choice.
+If this article is presenting you with

-for your programming, for your codependency.)
+for your codependency.)